 The rudimentary camera you see here captures the image of the Sun, not onto film or a silicon chip, but a clay plate.
 As the Earth and Sun perform their celestial dance, a trace in recorded onto its surface.
 The temperature of the Sun’s disc is about 500°C, which is hot enough to actually fire the clay.
 This year I achieved what I didn't know was possible - to actually capture an actual image, the outline of the branch of a tree.
 The plate is made from 100% London clay, which I dug up near my home in Kensal Green.
 When fired it transforms form the muddy ochre into a beautiful salmon pink.
 To see please go here http://www.tomwilkinson.com/current

 It really is primal photography.
 I want to make a better camera that will allow me larger images and photograph the entire tree.
 It will be technically challenging - let me explain: The image is formed as the sun passes behind the tree creating a silhouette fired into the clay.
-It will take three - four weeks to make an image consisting of about thirty traces, so the equipment has to be very precise.
-The camera has to be left without being moved for this total period.
-So the camera and tripod have to be very well engineered.
-The clay, which content of mud in the rain the whole thing has to be under shelter so not an easy. task at all.
-So I want to make a better camera with more better optics and better engineering.
+It will take three - four weeks to make an image consisting of about thirty traces, so the equipment has to be very precise; the camera has to be left without being moved for this total period, so all has to be very well engineered and the whole set-up has to be under shelter as any moisture will turn the clay to mud, so not an easy task at all.
+I want to make a better camera with more better optics and better engineering.
 Any donation very gratefully received!
 Thanks